Professional Footballer Seeks Damages over Dangerous Tackle

 In any contact sport the risk of injury is inevitable.
 Whilst the majority of injuries tend to be minor, there are cases in which participants can suffer career-threatening and catastrophic injuries, leading to long-term effects and even fatality.

 Over the last five years, the number of personal injury claims arising from dangerous tackles on the field has risen dramatically.
 These cases have received considerable press in the UK and have mainly concerned professional footballers, for example the case of Nottingham Forest striker Dexter Blackstock seeking compensation from former Cardiff City defender Seyi Olofinjana, over a “negligent” tackle.
-The event occurred in November 2010 and left Blackstock side-lined for fifteen months with a horrific knee injury.
+The event occurred in November 2010 and left Blackstock side-lined for 15 months with a horrific knee injury.

 Recently, the footballer issued an action for damages in the High Court due to being deprived of the chance to earn bonuses, as well as for compensation.
 The amount has not been disclosed in the writ, but is thought to exceed £50,000.